numirias/pytest-json-report/README.md

 This pytest plugin creates JSON test reports, so that the results can be processed by other applications.

-You can have a large report including captured output and exception tracebacks, or just a summary, as you wish.
-Also, there are fixtures and hooks available to [add metadata](#metadata) and customize the report.
+It can report a summary, test details, captured output, logs, exception tracebacks and more.
+Additionally, you can use the available fixtures and hooks to [add metadata](#metadata) and customize the report as you like.

 ## Installation